Skip to Content

 A naked mole rat

-The naked mole rat (Heterocephalus glaber) is a unique burrowing rodent found in East Africa.
+The naked mole rat (Heterocephalus glaber) is a unique burrowing rodent in East Africa.
 Notable for its longevity, it thrives in high carbon dioxide environments with low oxygen levels.
 Biologically remarkable, this mammal utilizes fructose to withstand hypoxic conditions, a trait singular to its species.
 Its eusocial structure resembles that of ants, with a queen and workers.
 Naked mole rats’ cancer-resistant nature adds to their scientific intrigue, making them subjects of extensive research in health science.

 Neanderthal